 Any concerns that you may have been exposed to or become infected with the coronavirus you should phone NHS 111 and NOT attend the GP surgery, Pharmacy or hospital Emergency Department unless you are seriously ill.

 Due to the current restrictions we will no longer be providing routine care.

 For information regarding the COVID Vaccine please see 'Further Information' to the right hand side of this screen

 These clinics are specifically identified to enable time to be allocated to routine screening and special facilities to be made available.
-Medical staff may however deal with any of the above during general surgery sessions which are held each weekday morning and some afternoons from 2.30pm - please ask.
+Medical staff may however deal with any of the above during general surgery sessions.

 Immunisations are always given when there is a doctor on the premises.
 We prefer to give children's vaccinations and immunisations in the morning.

 Some services are not covered under the NHS and the appropriate charge will be made.
 These include: private medical certificates, medical examinations (HGV/PSV licences, taxi drivers, seat belt exemption certificates, sporting activities e.g. sub aqua), reports for third parties (e.g. employers, insurance companies), statement of facts (e.g. shotgun licence applications) and medication and vaccinations required in connection with travel abroad.

 If you are unfortunate enough to have been involved in a road traffic accident and you have not already seen another GP or been to hospital, a fee is payable.
 This is currently £21.30.